Keyword research guide: focus on intent and conversion

 Keyword research is the foundation of profitable SEO.
 But as our 200+ Belgian client cases prove: execution is everything.

 Stop guessing.
-At ClickForest, we transform keyword research from a cost center into a profit center.
-Our clients typically see an ROI of 440-890% within 6 months.
+At ClickForest we transform keyword research from a cost item into a profit centre.
+Our clients see average ROI of 440-890% within 6 months.

 Step 1: Free keyword opportunity audit

-We analyze your current keyword portfolio and identify within 48 hours:
+We analyse your current keyword portfolio and identify within 48 hours:

 Step 2: ClickForest strategy session